YOU ARE IN: SAGA I — THE CAPTURE

 How the Architecture of the Internet Colonized the Human Mind

-A three-paper research series on algorithmic attention capture, the economic architecture of the attention economy, and the condition of the mind that results.
+A six-paper research series documenting the mechanism of algorithmic attention capture, the economic architecture of the attention economy, the condition of the mind that results, the evidence on recovery, the longitudinal record of the first generation raised inside the machine, and the emergence of attention enforcement.
 This is not a cultural critique.
 It is a diagnosis.

 Read the Series